nexty5870/blog/_posts/2019-01-11-Octoprint-connected-plug.md

 This is a good addition to Octoprint in effort to make your setup more efficient and silent, why would the printer run all night if you're print finish at 2AM and you're sleeping?

-If you liked this article, please leave a comment down below it boost up the motivation to continue - I would feel less lonely here 😀
+If you liked this article, please leave a comment down below it boost up the motivation to continue - I would feel less lonely here.. 😀